kyjanond/WS_MQTT/README.md

 1. Install Iron Python (ipy)
 	- https://github.com/IronLanguages/ironpython2/releases/tag/ipy-2.7.8
 2. Configure IRONPYTHONPATH and PATH Environmental variables
-	- Append ipy installation folder path (probably `C:\Program Files\IronPython 2.7`) to your PATH environmental varible
+	- Append ipy installation folder path (probably `C:\Program Files\IronPython 2.7`) to your PATH environmental variable
 	- Create new environmental variable called IRONPYTHONPATH and set it to your ipy.exe path (probably `C:\Program Files\IronPython 2.7\ipy.exe`
 	- Test your installation by starting a new terminal (PowerShell or Command Prompt) and typing `ipy -V`.
 It should show in your terminal `IronPython 2.7.8 2.7.8.0 on .NET 4.0.30319.42000` (or very similar).
 If it does not you did something wrong and you have to fix it (use google or send me an email).
 3. Install pip for ipy